GSA/Section508.gov/_posts/2026-08-11-blog-introducing-the-new-srt.md

 -   Review all solicitations from your organization to view the rate of successful inclusion of Section 508 language.

--   Receive recommendations for Section 508 solicitation language to include on your solicitation(s) based on the ICT products and services being procured.
+-   Receive recommendations for Section 508 solicitation language to include in your solicitation based on the ICT products and services being procured.

 -   Generate reports identifying percentage conformance across your organization's published solicitations